 This MD&A contains certain "forward-looking information".
-All information, other than information pertaining to historical fact, which addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future, including, among other things, information relating to the plans and objectives of Tlou Energy (defined below), including the potential share by Talon of Tlou Energy shares, including Tlou Energy's intention to pursue a listing on a stock exchange and the timing thereof, estimates in respect of mineral resource quantities, mineral resource qualities, the preparation of mineral resource estimates and the timing thereof, the Company's targets, goals, objectives and plans (including the Company's plans regarding mineralogical and metallurgical test work, infrastructure trade off studies, and the respective timing thereof), the potential for further metallurgical and mineralogical results on the basis of further testing, the Company's business plans and priorities and the budget, including those associated with the Trairão Project (defined below), the Company's plans to investigate new projects, projections in respect of capital expenditures, plans and expectations concerning the period following implementation of IFRS (defined below), the Company's expectations regarding funds to be held in Brazil and the Company's liquidity and capital resources.
+All information, other than information pertaining to historical fact, which addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future, including, among other things, estimates in respect of mineral resource quantities, mineral resource qualities, the preparation of mineral resource estimates and the timing thereof, the Company's targets, goals, objectives and plans (including the Company's plans regarding mineralogical and metallurgical test work, infrastructure studies, and the respective timing thereof) the potential for further metallurgical and mineralogical results on the basis of further testing, the Company's business plans and priorities and the budget, including those associated with the Trairão Project (defined below), the Company's plans to generate near-term cash flow for the Company and to review the use and allocation of its existing financial resources, projections in respect of capital expenditures, plans and expectations concerning the period following implementation of IFRS (defined below), the Company's expectations regarding funds to be held in Brazil, the Company's liquidity and capital resources, information relating to the plans and objectives of Tlou Energy (defined below), including Tlou Energy's intention to pursue a listing on a stock exchange and the timing thereof.